videlalvaro/rabbitmq-stream/README.md

 make cluster-other-node MAIN_NODE=rabbit-test@hostname OTHER_NODE=rabbit2
 ```

 You could repeat the previous two steps to start a couple more nodes.
-Don't forget to change the `node name` and `port`.
+Don't forget to change the `OTHER_NODE` and `OTHER_PORT` values.

 So far we have a RabbitMQ cluster.
 Now it's time to add a policy to tell RabbitMQ to make some exchanges as streams.

 ```bash
 ../rabbitmq-server/scripts/rabbitmqctl -n rabbit-test@hostname set_policy my_stream "^shard\." '{"stream": "my_stream"}'